tarantool/doc/doc/reference/reference_lua/varbinary.rst

 --------

 The ``varbinary`` module provides functions for operating variable-length binary objects in Lua.

-This module provides functions for creating ``varbinary`` objects, checking their type, and also defines basic operators on such objects.
+It provides functions for creating ``varbinary`` objects, checking their type, and also defines basic operators on such objects.

 For example: